Q42/WasteBoards-Configurator/README.md

 ### Randomizing cap placement
 A requested feature was to add random Coca Cola caps while the user is painting with the color red.
 I've included an example on how to implement a feature like this.
 You can find the example by doing a project search for **'Random Caps'.**

+### cap psd's
+The psd's for the caps are included in the project.
+The texture resolutions have been chosen with performance in mind.
+You can use other resolutions for the cap textures, but some adjustments might need to be made inside Construct to make sure they display correctly.
+Also keep in mind there will be a performance hit if you increase texture sizes.
+Be sure to test on a wide range of devices before making any final size changes.